Tom2612/orch-site/README.md

 - Adding validation checks on the backend to use current signed in user's id.
 - Create updateGroupDetails page and patch requests for that.
 This ties in with the above as validation required.
 - Login form made but goes to /api/groups end point - will I need a separate one for players later or can I solve it all with one form now?
 Still researching this.

+## 27-Feb

+Frontend is protected with route redirection and navbar conditional rendering.
+CSS has started to be broken up into smaller modules.
+Backend validation checks are in place and fully tested.
+Still have not created updateGroupForm so that will be coming soon.
+Auth v1 is done for now.

+Next steps:

+- Continue breaking CSS down to smaller and more manageable files.
+- Create updateGroup info form.
+- Display concert details on concert page - CSS here!
+- Delete group button.